 What is cytolytic vaginosis?

-Cytolytic vaginosis has been suggested as an occasional cause of vaginal discharge.
-Its existence as a specific diagnosis is controversial.
+Cytolytic vaginosis is one of the causes of vaginal discharge.
+Its existence as a specific diagnosis is debated.

 What is the cause of cytolytic vaginosis?